genekuo/presentation/static/slides/javascript.md

 ---

-## `Closed context`
+## `Closed context (container)`
-* An object that encapsulates data and abstracts the application of an effect to this data as part of exercising business logic.
+* An object that encapsulates data and abstracts the application of an (side)effect to this data as part of exercising business logic.
-* API
+* minimal APIs
-  - A static function to construct new containers with a value
+  - A static function (type lifting function) to construct new containers with a value: c.of, c.unit
-  - A function to transform this data
+  - A function to transform this data: C.prototype.map
-  - A function to extract the end result from the container
+  - A function to extract the end result from the container (unfolding or reducing)
 * Id and []

 ---

-## `Array`
+## `Container: Array`
 <section>
 	<pre><code data-trim data-noescape>
 const unique =